adithya-sakthi/SQL-Case-Studies/README.md

-# Explore SQL Case Studies Together!
+# Explore SQL Case Studies!

 Here, you'll find a collection of SQL case study problems that I've analyzed during my learning journey.
 Feel free to review my solutions and attempt the problems with your unique approach.